code-jace/atmos-notes/src/site/notes/1.Notes/Locations/Felmark.md

 ---

 #location #settlement #town #agriculture
-Small agricultural town that acts as a trading hub for farmers in the area.
+Felmark is a small agricultural town that acts as a trading hub for farmers in the area, in the West of Brist.
 [[1.Notes/Locations/Kronerfort\|Kronerfort]] is half a days travel by road to the North East.
 [[1.Notes/Locations/Homel\|Homel]] is 2 days travel to the South.